 - Never let your credit card out of your sight.

 Australian law provides sentences of up to 10 years in prison and fines for people and companies found guilty of bribing or attempting to bribe foreign public officials.
-For further information, visit the Attorney-General's Department website.
+More information: Attorney-General's Department.

 Local laws and customs